Some relevant questions answered about the UK Golf Federation.

 All golf facilities that welcome visitors should register with the Federation.
 We are seeking to offer more playing opportunities for independent golfers at courses that look to welcome them.

 Who runs the UK Golf Federation?

 The Federation is run by a board of directors with vast experience in the golf industry.
-The Federation is administered by the highly regarded FSPA.
-The FSPA provides administration services for large number of associations and federations within the sports industry.

 Is the UK Golf Federation a governing body?

 No, the UK Golf Federation is not a governing body nor does it seek to become one.
 It is a Federation of golf courses and golf facilities coming together to promote the game and ensure open access for the public to member golf facilities.
 It is only right and proper that those who run the courses, clubs and golf centres should have a fair say in how the game is run and any future changes that may be needed to improve the sport.

 We have several key sponsors who contribute to our economic wherewithal and we charge membership fees for those wishing to be premium members of the Federation.
 We receive no government funding and rely on a lot of volunteer activity from board members and others within the membership.

 Why is the Federation also representing individual golfers?